 The transition zone between the stagnant air at the surface and the unobstructed free stream air is known as the boundary layer.
 Air in this region is slow moving and contains less energy and momentum than the free stream above.

-This detachment of flow creates a large empty wake directly behind the roofline.
-The absence of air leads to a low-pressure pocket that pulls back on the vehicle and creates significant drag.
+This detachment of flow creates a large turbulent wake directly behind the roofline.
+The volume of air being dragged along in the wake leads to a low-pressure pocket that pulls back on the vehicle and creates significant drag.
 High drag vehicles are slower and require more fuel consumption which is why preventing flow separation has become a major priority for manufacturers.
 One innovative method aerodynamicists use to achieve this is to install vortex generators.

 The purpose of a vortex generator is to re-energize airflow in the boundary layer to delay separation.
 This is achieved when a vortex moves across the boundary layer, mixing it with the high-speed freestream air above.
 Injecting this high energy flow of the boundary layer gives it more momentum to follow the curvature of an object.